cyberboy456/cyber-diary/README.md

-# Linux-for-Cybersecurity-Afaq
+AFAQ CYBER DIARY
-My daily journey learning Linux commands for cybersecurity
+My daily journey learning cybersecurity and linux from basic to complete advance level in which include everythings